-During fiscal 2005, the Board of Directors had standing Audit, Nominating, Compensation and Strategic Planning Committees.
-The members of each of the Committees as of December 31, 2005, their principal functions and the number of meetings held during the fiscal year ended December 31, 2005 are shown below:
+During fiscal 2006, the Board of Directors had standing Audit, Nominating, and Compensation Committees.
+The members of each of the Committees as of March 23, 2007, their principal functions and the number of meetings held during the fiscal year ended December 31, 2006 are shown below:

+Compensation Committee

-Compensation Committee The members of the Compensation Committee are: Donald A. McAfee, Ph.D., Chairman Samuel P. Sears, Jr.
+The members of the Compensation Committee are:

-James D. Causey
+James D. Causey, Chairman Samuel P. Sears, Jr. Daniel O. Hayden

-The Compensation Committee held five meetings during the fiscal year ended December 31, 2005.
+The Compensation Committee held five meetings during the fiscal year ended December 31, 2006.
+Mr. Hayden joined the Compensation Committee on March 23, 2007.
+The Compensation Committee's charter is available on the Company's website at www.cbi-biotech.com and in print upon request.
 The Compensation Committee's principal responsibilities include:

-- · Making recommendations to the Board of Directors concerning executive management organization matters generally; - In the area of compensation and benefits, making recommendations to the Board of Directors concerning employees who are also directors of the Company, consult with the CEO on matters relating to other executive officers, and make recommendations to the Board of Directors concerning policies and procedures relating to executive officers; provided, however, that, the Committee shall have full decision-making powers with respect to compensation for executive officers to the extent such compensation is intended to be performance-based compensation within the meaning of Section 162(m) of the Internal Revenue Code; - Making recommendations to the Board of Directors regarding all contracts of the Company with any officer for remuneration and benefits after termination of regular employment of such officer; - Making recommendations to the Board of Directors concerning policy matters relating to employee benefits and employee benefit plans, including incentive compensation plans and equity based plans; and - Administering the Company's formal incentive compensation programs, including equity based plans.
+- · Making recommendations to the Board of Directors concerning executive management organization matters generally; - In the area of compensation and benefits, making recommendations to the Board of Directors concerning employees who are also directors of the Company, consult with the CEO on matters relating to other executive officers, and make recommendations to the Board of Directors concerning policies and procedures relating to executive officers; provided, however, that the Committee shall have full decision-making powers with respect to compensation for executive officers to the extent such compensation is intended to be performance-based compensation within the meaning of Section 162(m) of the Internal Revenue Code; - Making recommendations to the Board of Directors regarding all contracts of the Company with any officer for remuneration and benefits after termination of regular employment of such officer; - Making recommendations to the Board of Directors concerning policy matters relating to employee benefits and employee benefit plans, including incentive compensation plans and equity based plans; and - Administering the Company's formal incentive compensation programs, including equity based plans.